HOW DID JAECI START YOU ASK?

 So, I did just that when I got home.
 And I felt like a child getting milk for the first time.
 He invited me to some different churches and opened my eyes to false prophets in the Christian church.
 I learned that it is okay to have questions and to ask those questions, but to seek answers from the Bible.

 Looking back now at the early years of my business, I would have used the money differently.
 But at the time I did not know what I did not know.
-My investor had a vision to drive the company in one direction and really grow the Triple-F line.
-But I was feeling double-minded with my faith because my other number 1 selling item was “God is Greater than the Highs and Lows.”
+I started feeling double-minded with my faith because my other number one selling item was “God is Greater than the Highs and Lows.”
 I was trying to follow God and the world at the same time.

-People at trade-shows starting knowing me for being the “fuck, fuckity, fuck” girl and that struck a chord with me.
-I had my shop, an investor helping to grow the brand and thought I had arrived, but come to find out I was hurting inside.
+People at trade-shows starting knowing me for being the “f***, f******, f***” girl and that struck a chord with me.
+"Don't use foul or abusive language.
+Let everything you say be good and helpful, so that your words will be an encouragement to those who hear them."
+Ephesians 4:29 I had my shop, an investor helping to grow the brand and thought I had arrived, but come to find out I was hurting inside.
 Deep down I knew I was being a hypocrite for saying I am a Christ follower when my jewelry states otherwise.
 Something had to change.
-So I decided to close the store and buyout my investor by selling the Triple-F line.
+So I decided to close the store and get rid of the Triple-F line.
 A risky move indeed, but I knew I had to take a stand for what I believed in or I would fall for everything.

 At this time in my life, I felt like I lost my identity, my heart was changing and I did not want to do the things I felt called to do in the beginning.
 I was hungry for God’s word and wanted to know more about who He is.
 So, I started praying for God to lead the way and gave Him full control (once again) of my life.
 I’ll never forget a night I was at home in my room, praying and crying out to Christ on the floor for Him to open my heart and lead me where He wanted me to be.